 Aldershot Mediation Branch Information

-Payments accepted: Card, Cheque or Bank transfer.
+Payments accepted: Card or Bank transfer.
 Please note our mediators cannot accept cash payments.

 Nearest Train Station: Aldershot Train Station (20 minute walk)

 Shuttle Mediation Possible: Yes, ask when booking your joint mediation sessions